Winners and losers in Amazon’s $13.7B purchase of Whole Foods

 Amazon is feeling like an increasingly powerful force in the world of commerce.
 That could also spell an opening for smaller grocery stores that have little or no online presence.
 Feeling shut out of the game in mega-deals, those stores may suddenly get access to Google, which needs to make up the inventory if it loses Whole Foods.
 Google, on the other hand, may be able to strike friendlier deals, as there’s a mutually beneficial relationship to be had.

-Shipt: Speaking of competition, Instacart and the rest are still seeing startups popping up who think that they can do what Instacart does better.
+Speaking of competition, Instacart and the rest are still seeing startups popping up who think that they can do what Instacart does better.
 One of these, Shipt, raised $40 million earlier this year to take on the challenge specifically in “non-coastal” markets that the likes of Google, Amazon and Instacart have yet to tackle.

 The startup also works with Whole Foods, and like Google may also end up losing them as a partner.
 Similarly, there is a question of how much of its business actually came from the grocery store, and how much from other partners (which includes a list of the biggest supermarkets in the middle of the country).
 This could spell more opportunity for Shipt as a partner at a time when those who are not Amazon are looking for options that are as far from that company as possible.
 And for better or worse, Instacart will be connected to Amazon, if only as an investment.